Minor in Urban Planning and Territorial Development

 The Minor in Territorial Development and Urbanism is offered to Masters’ Degree students from the three sections of the ENAC Faculty (Science and Environment Engineering, Civil Engineering and Architecture).

 For the engineers, it provides an alternative to the specialisations offered by their section.
 To complete the minor, a student must obtain 30 credits from the classes on offer.
-The minor is managed by the SIE.
+The minor is managed by the Section of Architecture (SAR).
 Courses are taught by members of the three sections of the ENAC.

-The students of the three masters programs thus have the opportunity to acquire in-depth knowledge in the science of territorial planning (land use planning, urbanism).
+The students of the three masters programs thus have the opportunity to acquire in-depth knowledge in the science of territorial planning (land use planning, economic or regional geography, urbanism).

 The minor does not offer a specific diploma, but is mentioned in the Diploma supplement.